ramiropolla/TVision/readme.txt

         Linux
         DOS32
         OS/2

-I tested it on MS Windows (32 and 64) and Linux machines.
+        Mac OS X

-This version (level L) removes dependency on IDA libraries.
+I tested it on MS Windows (32 and 64), Linux, and Mac OS X machines

 If you find any problems with the code, feel free to report them or even better, to fix the found bugs :)